src-d/guide/engineering/methodology.md

 2018Q1 OKRs in https://github.com/src-d/guide/blob/general/OKRs/README.md

-Each team is expected to publish it’s own ORK, aligned with the company ones.
+Each team is expected to publish it’s own OKRs, aligned with the company ones.
 Engineering roles are not expected to have individual objectives.

 ## The Big Change